Search results for:

 Shout out to THANKSGIVING!…The part about coming together with loved ones and taking extra time/moments to say what you're grateful for, not the part where the pilgrims began their long-lasting endeavor to destroy Native American culture bit by bit. …Too dark?
 What's that?
 You weren't shocked at all by that completely accurate statement because it is no secret that pilgrims straight up devastated the Native American's natural lifestyle and culture?

 Shout out to Native Americans for being strong during adverse times!
-To honor their resilient strong spirits and courage, I will sprinkle (word that no one uses anymore:) NEAT facts and (made up word approaching:) infos you may not have known about Native Americans and Native American culture all over this blog post.
+To honor their resilience, solid spirits, and courage, I will sprinkle (a word that no one uses anymore:) NEAT facts and (made up word approaching:) info you may not have known about Native Americans and Native American culture all over this blog post.
 FOR EXAMPLE, you know that nice city in Washington state called Puyallup?
-It is named after the Puyallup tribe and this tribe’s name essentially means “generous and hospitable people.”
+It is named after the Puyallup tribe, and this tribe's name essentially means "generous and hospitable people."

-I will also reference an absolutely captivating and fascinating book written by Robin Wall Kimmerer entitled Braiding Sweetgrass throughout this blog post and it should be noted that I highly recommend reading this text if you are looking to (hippie comment coming up…ready yourself:) heal and improve your connection to the earth.
+I will also reference a captivating and fascinating book written by Robin Wall Kimmerer entitled Braiding Sweetgrass throughout this blog post, and it should be noted that I highly recommend reading this text if you are looking to (hippie comment coming up…ready yourself:) heal and improve your connection to the earth.
 Okay, moving on:

 Wait, what is this post about again?
-I forgot while in the midst of all this Thanksgiving talk.
+I forgot while during all this Thanksgiving talk.

 Oh yes, SHOUTcast!

 Shout out to SHOUTcast!
-Wait, why does SHOUTcast earn a shout out?
+Wait, why does SHOUTcast earn a shout-out?
 Oh, this one is easy!
 Uuuuuum, because SHOUTcast is…SPLENDID!
-It’s splendid because it “allows anyone from around the globe to host their own Radio station.”
-Well-put, Hostwinds Knowledge Base guide entitled “SHOUTcast Overview!”
+It's splendid because it "allows anyone from around the globe to host their Radio station."
+Well-put, Hostwinds Knowledge Base guide entitled "SHOUTcast Overview!"
 If you want to read more well-put things and stuff about SHOUTcast, visit https://www.hostwinds.com/guide/shoutcast-overview/.